m-gav/active-directory-home-lab/README.md

 ---

 ### Why I built this
-I wanted to build hands-on experience after passing the CompTIA A+ certification, and this lab gave me real practice with IT Administration.
+I wanted to build hands-on experience after passing the CompTIA A+ certification, and this lab gave me real practice with IT administration.
 It also serves as a portfolio piece to showcase my technical ability and initiative.